 Long-Term Planning - Although facing annual fast enrollment growth, Liberty Hill ISD makes decisions to continue to provide a high quality education to our students while not over-burdening taxpayers in its long-term planning of facilities.
 When planning for a bond sale, District officials work with the District’s bond financial advisor.
 The continued use of these strategies will be necessary as the District continues to grow.

-Rapid Repayment of Debt - While state law allows the financing of debt over a maximum period of 40 years, the maximum maturity on debt issued by Liberty Hill ISD has been 25 years.
+Rapid Repayment of Debt - While state law allows the financing of debt over a maximum period of 40 years, the maximum maturity on debt issued by Liberty Hill ISD is 29 years.

-Local Entity Debt Lookup - 2018 Debt Transparency information.
+Local Entity Debt - 2019 Debt Transparency Report